 Top 3 Styles of UPVC Windows

-by Guest on Apr 14, 2010
+by Guest Post on Apr 14, 2010

 Whether you’re replacing existing UPVC windows or having them installed for the first time, you need to think carefully about the right choice for your home.
 UPVC windows have come a long way since the standard, chunky windows which first came on the market and offered little in the way of interesting features.
 Now you can choose UPVC windows to suit your style and practical requirements, there’s everything from wood grain effect finishes to sound-proofed glazing.

 If you own an older house and want to retain an authentic look then UPVC windows come in many innovative styles including sash windows (see below for more information) and also bay windows.
-Bay windows are a great solution for extending the space in a smaller room or increasing the light into a room.
+Bay windows are a great solution for extending the space in a smaller room or increasing the light in a room.
 If you’re not sure which UPVC windows are right for you then check out some of the most popular styles on the market...

 1. Casement UPVC Windows

-UPVC casement windows have a hinged sash which allows the window to swing on its hinges like a door.
+UPVC casement windows have a hinged sash that allows the window to swing on its hinges like a door.
 These UPVC windows can be fitted to swing either from the side or from the top and they are usually secured with an espagnolette locking system.
 If you’re a fan of uninterrupted views then casement windows could be the right choice for you as they are a clean and simple style of UPVC window.
-You can still have a traditional look with casement UPVC windows as some companies provide frames which have an authentic wood appearance on the outside but a modern white look on the inside.
+You can still have a traditional look with casement UPVC windows as some companies provide frames that have an authentic wood appearance on the outside but a modern white look on the inside.